yrmvgh/yiufcrawl/README.md

 ### v1.3

+* Wand recharging
+    * Wands lose 1/3 of their charges on recharging
+    * But they will never end up with less than 2 charges

 * Hill Orcs
     * Gave them Summoning +3, because we needed another good summoner.
     * Gave them Bad Dna 1, because they were too awesome overall, and need a challenge.